Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 Blocks and consensus
 ====================

-.. function:: GetConsensusInfo() -> ConsensusInfo
+.. function:: GetConsensusStatus() -> ConsensusInfo

-   Get the consensus information.
+   Get the information about the consensus.

    :returns: Information about the consensus.
    :rtype: ``ConsensusInfo`` (see JSON schema below)